krolow/queue-run/packages/runtime-lambda/README.md

-# Severless Runtime using AWS Lambda
+# Severless Runtime using AWS Lambda + SQS + DDB

 This runtime is completely serverless.
 You can self-host this runtime on your AWS account.

-It uses Lambda for all backends, SQS for queues, API Gateway for HTTP and WebSockets, and DynamoDB for WS sessions.
+- API Gateway for HTTP and WebSocket
+- Lambda for running your backend
+- SQS for standard and FIFO queues
+- DynamoDB for WebSocket sessions